 If it may be summarized, Mbadugha wants women to pick their battles carefully (each of the women concentrates her energies on developing herself rather than fighting the architects of her troubles); she wants them to select their allies carefully (Funke has Grandma Akande, Nkechi has her best friend Uzoma, and Ada’s husband is her fortress); and lastly, she wants them to stay the course (eventually time heals the wounds of all three women).

-This book is peppered with so much good advice at the turn of every page, and it will make many a woman (or man) wiser to have read it.
+Beyond the Trial is peppered with so much good advice at the turn of every page, and it will make many a woman (or man) wiser to have read it.

 Efioanwan “Fifi” Edem is a book editor and blogs at newbooksnigeria.wordpress.com